Safeguarding

 The use or threat of terrorism must be designed to influence the government or to intimidate the public and is made for the purpose of advancing a political, religious or ideological cause.

-If you have any questions or concerns about the Prevent Strategy and what it means for your child, please do not hesitate to contact the school on 0208 270 4984 to speak to Mr Fitzpatrick or Mrs Langley.
+If you have any questions or concerns about the Prevent Duty and what it means for your child, please do not hesitate to contact the school on 0208 270 4984 to speak to Mr Fitzpatrick or Mrs Langley.